Nonprofit Annual Report

 Pounds of Food Rescued

-We collect surplus unexpired food from grocery stores, wholesalers, and bakeries every day.
-Blanchet House developed a system to rescue surplus fresh food, get it to people who need it and keep it from going to waste.
+Blanchet House developed a system to take in surplus good food, get it to people who need it, and keep it from going to waste.
+We also share with partner organizations.

 Our Community